How to calculate london weighting

 The cost of living index is a measure of the average cost of basic necessities and services in a specific location compared to a fixed reference point.
 It provides an indication of the affordability of living expenses in a particular area.

-See also How to pronounce headache
+See also How to sign up for council tax

 To calculate the cost of living index, various factors are taken into account, such as housing costs, transportation expenses, food prices, healthcare costs, and utility rates.
 These factors are then compared to a benchmark city, often referred to as the base city or reference city.